Go Back

 No ratings yet

 Salsa macha is a smoky, spicy, deeply flavorful Mexican condiment made from dried chiles, garlic, nuts, and seeds toasted in oil and blended with vinegar and salt.
-It’s crunchy, complex, and endlessly versatile—a pantry staple that instantly upgrades anything it touches.
+It’s crunchy, complex, and endlessly versatile.

 Prep Time 10 minutes